 Wave Model - New England Surf Height - This web page maintained by stormsurf.com provides color-coded and numerical data on wave heights, along with information on wind direction and speed in New England.
 The forecast extends for 180 hours.

 Sea Surface Temperature Analysis - With hurricanes, the warmer the ocean waters, the stronger the storms.
-This NWS page includes graphics with sea surface temperatures for the Atlantic Basin, the Northeast United States, and New England.
+This NWS page includes graphics with sea surface temperatures for the Atlantic Basin.

 Tide and River Data